You've been around the block. Seen a thing or two. But what was going on back when you were but a weeeee babe?

 Type 4 children were unique souls, often feeling like misfits in their own worlds.

-They grew up with a sense of deep emotional intensity, feeling things more profoundly than their peers, which often led to feeling profoundly misunderstood.
+Something felt missing early on â maybe emotional distance from a parent, or a sense that the family unit didnât quite have room for who they really were.
+They grew up with deep emotional intensity, feeling things more profoundly than their peers, which often led to feeling profoundly misunderstood.
 They could often be seen wearing something different from their peers.
-They were the ones who searched for the right way to express themselves.
+They were the ones searching for the right way to express what was going on inside them.

 Type 5: The Young Investigators

 Remember that kid who always had their nose in a book or was tirelessly dismantling gadgets to see how they tick?
 They may have been a loner.
-That’s our Type 5.
+Thatâs our Type 5.

 Growing up, these mini Einsteins felt their personal space was a sacred temple, often invaded by the chaos of the adult world or loud peers.
-They built fortresses of solitude where they could escape and dive deep into whatever was on their mind.
+The world felt overwhelming and unpredictable, so they learned to retreat â building fortresses of solitude where they could escape and dive deep into whatever was on their mind.
 They created and explored many little hidden worlds of knowledge that will likely remain locked away deep in their memories.
+Gathering information was how they felt safe.

 Type 6: The Loyal Protectors